Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Structural analysis examines how a text is organized, helping readers understand purpose and argument development. - In science, what does a control group provide?
+Rationale: Structural analysis examines how a text is organized, helping readers understand purpose and argument development.

 A. Extra data